Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 Pros

-- Thousands of integrations — if you already use Zapier or Make for other workflows, adding email-to-Notion is straightforward
+- If you already use Zapier or Make for other workflows, adding email-to-Notion is not hard

-- Conditional logic — route different emails to different databases based on rules
+- Conditional logic to route different emails to different databases

 Cons

-- Basic email body conversion — most Zapier/Make workflows only capture plain text or raw HTML, not properly formatted Notion blocks
+- Basic email body conversion.
+Most workflows only capture plain text or raw HTML, not properly formatted Notion blocks.
+A wall of HTML tags in a Notion page is useless.

-- Complex setup — building a solid workflow takes 15-20 minutes, and debugging edge cases takes longer
+- Setup takes 15-20 minutes, plus debugging edge cases

-- Task-based pricing — each email processed counts as a task, which adds up quickly at scale
+- Task-based pricing adds up quickly at scale

-- No Gmail add-on — no way to manually save individual emails from within Gmail
+- No Gmail add-on for manually saving individual emails

-But if your primary goal is just getting emails into Notion with good formatting, a dedicated tool like Quicktion delivers better results with less setup.
-See our full tool comparison for details.
+But if the goal is just getting emails into Notion with good formatting, a dedicated tool gets you better results with less setup.
+See my full tool comparison for details.

 | Feature | Gmail Add-on | Email Forwarding | Notion Mail | Zapier/Make |